 "Like all airlines, we must comply with the laws of every country in which we operate and this is a shared responsibility with passengers, who are required to hold valid travel documents for all countries on their itinerary.”

-India are scheduled to play three Tests, six one-dayers and three T20Is during the 56-day-long tour in South Africa.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+India are scheduled to play three Tests, six one-dayers and three T20Is during the 56-day-long tour in South Africa.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.